-Common Google Pixel problems and the solutions to deal with them
+10 common Google Pixel problems and how to deal with them

-So you’re having a few problems with your new Google Pixel?
+So you’re having a few problems with your Google Pixel?
 There’s no need to panic.
-All smartphones, especially new ones, have their fair share of issues, bugs, and glitches, from the unique to the familiar.
+All smartphones, especially newer ones, have their fair share of issues, bugs, and glitches, from the unique to the familiar.
 Of course, if you’ve just spent a large sum of money to acquire Google’s phone, there’s no doubt you want it to be in perfect, working condition.
 We can help with that.

-Below, we’ve detailed multiple problems that Google Pixel owners have experienced, as well as as a few potential solutions and workarounds to deal with them.
-If you’re having a Pixel problem, this list will help you get your smartphone back in working order.
+Below, we’ve detailed multiple problems that Google Pixel owners have experienced, as well as a few potential solutions and workarounds to deal with them.
+If you’re having Google Pixel problems, this list will help you get your smartphone back in working order.

+If you have a Google Pixel 2 and Pixel 2 XL, check out our list of problems affecting Google’s latest smartphone and what to do about them.

 Problem: Pixel won’t charge or isn’t charging correctly